 Although we’re a pretty diverse crowd, we’re fanatical about providing great customer support.
 There’s something in our DNA that loves helping out customers.

-As a community, we’re focused on one mission:
+As part of the customer support community, we’re focused on one mission:

 To bring humanity back to the world of customer support.